 It doesn’t make the list of the most visited national parks in the country.
 Heck it is hardly even in the country, closer to land in Canada than in the U.S. But among those who know and love our national parks most dearly, they all know that Isle Royale is someplace really special.

 We should be very grateful that they kept at it, because Isle Royale is a real gem.
 The park consists of approximately 400 islands in the northwest corner of Lake Superior, officially in Michigan, but close to Minnesota and Ontario.
 The main island is Isle Royale itself, about 45 miles long and 9 miles wide at its widest.
-That makes the island the 4th largest island in a lake in the world.
+That makes the island the 4th largest island in a lake in the world (for you trivia fans).

 Almost all of the park was declared a wilderness area in 1976.
 In many ways, the park doesn’t fit the definition of a wilderness area, because people—both Native Americans and later groups—have used the island for hundreds of years, for mining, logging and fishing and have left remnants of their use all around the island.
 But for nearly a century now, the park has been used for recreation and ecological preservation only—and that is what makes the place truly special.
 Fewer than 30,000 people visit each year, a remarkably low number for a “national park,” especially one in the eastern half of the U.S.